 You can make this more difficult by holding your arm up for 10 seconds before lowering it down.

 You can make this even more difficult by adding in straight leg raises, raising the leg opposite to the raised arm and alternating along with your arm movements (looks like superman flying).

 4. Side lying arm rotations

 Laying on your side, bring your top arm to 90 degrees at the elbow, and keep this elbow at your side for the entire exercise.
 Slowly rotate your arm/hand down, keeping your elbow at 90 degrees, so that your hand goes in towards your belly button.
 Then bring your hand up by rotating your arm out, as far as your body will let you (hand up in the air, elbow remains by your side).
 Hold your hand up at it’s highest position for 10 seconds.
 Perform this motion 10 times.
 Lay on your opposite side and repeat with your other arm.

 You can make this exercise more difficult by placing a soup can in your hand.

 5. Wall Snow Angels

 Standing with your back against a wall, bend your arms to 90 degrees and rotate your arms out so that the back of your hands are touching the wall on either side of you.
+Your shoulder blades, elbows, and wrists should remain against the wall.
 Raise your arms up over your head, while keeping contact between the backs of your hands and the wall.
 Raise them as high as your body will allow.
 Slowly bring them back down following the same motion until your elbows are touching your sides.
 This should look like a snow angel on the wall.
 Repeat this 20 times.

 There are many more exercises that can help to stabilize the shoulder joint.
 I hope that you have found the ones I chose helpful in achieving a stable shoulder.